louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 Perception of warmth

 All respondent groups in all sites understood the need to keep newborns warm, especially if the weather was cold.
-This was linked to a belief that babies were used to the warmth in the womb and were fragile: ‘When a baby was yet to be born the womb where he was was very hot, that is why if a baby is delivered he wants to be keep warm at all time’ [42 year old Borno mother], and a belief that cold could cause illness ‘Cold can make them have chest pain, the air goes inside the chest of the baby and makes the baby fail to breath properly’ [35 year old Tanzanian mother].
+This was linked to a belief that babies were used to the warmth in the womb and were fragile: 'When a baby was yet to be born the womb where he was was very hot, that is why if a baby is delivered he wants to be keep warm at all time' [42 year old Borno mother], and a belief that cold could cause illness 'Cold can make them have chest pain, the air goes inside the chest of the baby and makes the baby fail to breath properly' [35 year old Tanzanian mother].
 Mothers and grandmothers described cold air entering the body rather than the baby losing body heat.

 Respondents were asked how newborns were kept warm in their communities.
 Themes across the sites were dressing/wrapping the baby well and applying emollients to the skin.
 Other themes were: bathing the baby with warm water (all sites except Borno); putting the baby on the back (all sites except Ethiopia); delaying the first bath (Ethiopia and Tanzania only) and warming the house in general or during bathing (all sites except Tanzania):

-‘She puts heavy clothes, socks, hat and she warms oil …and rubs on the body of the baby …also she bathes the baby with warm water [28 year old Tanzanian mother]
+'She puts heavy clothes, socks, hat and she warms oil… and rubs on the body of the baby… also she bathes the baby with warm water [28 year old Tanzanian mother]

-‘We set a fire in order to warm the room and bathe the baby near the fire.
-A house with a newborn should always stay warm’ [25 year old Ethiopian mother]
+'We set a fire in order to warm the room and bathe the baby near the fire.
+A house with a newborn should always stay warm' [25 year old Ethiopian mother]

 During the bathing observations in Ethiopia, we observed that young babies were bathed inside very close to heavily smoking fires.